New Grub Street

 How to read New Grub Street

 I strongly recommend that you print out the posts that you find interesting.
 I advise this because I want you to read what I have written.
-Printing articles on real paper is the preferred way to read this website.
+Printing posts on real paper is the preferred way to read this website.
 People do not read content on the web deeply.1

 Lastly, you can read articles on this domain in your browser.
 I don’t recommend this method as it encourages sloppy reading habits, such as scanning the text, clicking on hyperlinks, and revisiting open tabs.